Introduction

 python -m venv pytorch-env

-This will create a virtual environment named pytorch-env.
+This creates a virtual environment called pytorch-env

 pytorch-env\Scripts\activate